The AI Landscape

 The core loop: Describe → Build → Review

-Every interaction with an AI CLI tool follows the same pattern:
+Every interaction follows the same three-step pattern:

-The three tools you’ll learn
+The four tools you’ll learn

 | Tool | Maker | What makes it special |